Overview of Product Manager vs Project Manager

 - Risk and Issue management: It is an important area that helps to highlight and manage any risks to successfully complete the project.

-- Resource Management: It ensures that the project team has what they need and when they need it such as task list, materials, infrastructure, reporting, etc.
+- Resource Management: It ensures that the project team has what they need and when they need it such as a task list, materials, infrastructure, reporting, etc.

 - Scope management: In this, the Project Manager has to involve a limited scope of endeavor within acceptable allowances.